davewatters/sectech-ci-pp5/README.md

         Logo and site navigation is visible along the top bar and a simple footer on the bottom of the viewport.
 Content is displayed in Boostrap 'card' styled sections on the main page.

     -   #### Content
         Content is generated based on the available products for sale in the database.
 The products are rendered as floating cards with brief description and a CTA button.
-Once clicked, the vistor is shown detailed product information.
+Once clicked, the vistor is shown detailed product information and given the option to add a qty of the product to the shopping cart.

     -   #### User Input
         Data is input or updated using Bootstrap forms.
 All user interaction controls are either standard Bootstrap buttons or intuitive Fontawesome icons.